Raaulsthub/qironTest/README.md

 ## How does it Work

+A bot is built to fulfill a to be chosen quantity of intents.
+An intent is basically what the user want's the bot to answer or to perform.
+The Natural Lenguage Processing algorythims provided by amazon will work on recognizing an intent from a user input.
+For that to happen, we need to provide sample utterances for that intent, that is, sentences that will likely be used by the user on that intent, with a reasonable number of samples, the bot will be very precise on identifing an intent.

 ## Creating an account on Amazon AWS Services
 First of all, you will need to register on AWS Services Console, wich can be found in <a href="https://aws.amazon.com/pt/console/" target="_blank"> AWS Console </a>.